adlnet/xAPI-Spec/CONTRIBUTING.md

 Once your suggestion has been discussed and agreed, add another comment summarising your understanding of the outcome of the discussion and including proposed wording for the changes you've suggested.

+Good and detailed suggested solutions for issues maake it much easier to write PRa and helps to ensure those PRs are merged faster.

 <a name='make-pr'/>
 # Make a Pull Request (PR)